-'''

 gsDensity(x, theta = 0, i = 1, zi = 0, r = 18)

-'''

-x An object of type gsDesign or gsProbability theta a vector with $\boldsymbol{\theta}$ value(s) at which the interim density function is to be computed. i analysis at which interim z-values are given; must be from 1 to x\$k zi interim z-value at analysis i (scalar) r Integer value controlling grid for numerical integration as in Jennison and Turnbull (2000); default is 18, range is 1 to 80.
-Larger values provide larger number of grid points and greater accuracy.
-Normally r will not be changed by the user.
+х An object of type gsDesign or gsProbability theta a vector with $\boldsymbol{\theta}$ value(s) at which the interim density function is to be computed. i analysis at which interim z-values are given; must be from 1 to x\$k zi interim z-value at analysis i (scalar) r Integer value (>= 1 and <= 80) controlling the number of numerical integra- tion grid points.
+Default is 18, as recommended by Jennison and Turnbull (2000).
+Grid points are spread out in the tails for accurate probability calcu- lations.
+Larger values provide more grid points and greater accuracy but slow down computation.
+Jennison and Turnbull (p.
+350) note an accuracy of $10^{-6}$ with r = 16.
+This parameter is normally not changed by users.